 Did you save last year’s holiday greeting cards?
-Cut off the fronts, getting creative with shapes, then punch a hole in the top and run a piece of gold or silver cord or red yarn through the hole.
-Tie it up and hang it on the tree – or hang them from their bedroom windowsills (not the fireplace mantel, where thy might catch on fire).
+Cut off the fronts, get creative with shapes, punch a hole in the top and run a piece of gold or silver cord or red yarn through the hole.
+Tie it up and hang it on the tree – or hang them from their bedroom windowsills (not the fireplace mantel, where they might catch on fire).

 With clear-drying glue, write their names on plain glass ornaments, then dip the wet blue in glitter.
 Voila!
 A personalized tree ornament.
 Do one for mom and dad and grandparents or other relatives who spend the holiday with you, too.

 Make a giant batch of sugar cookies (or gingerbread, or whatever you like) and put out lots of colored frosting and decorations and let them have a ball!
 They’ll decorate cookies for hours.
 Some may not be works of art, but they still taste good.
 If you prefer, you can do cupcakes, but cookies take longer.